playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## HikariCP update and new configuration

-HikariCP was updated to the latest version which finally removed the configuration `initializationFailFast` which was replaced by `initializationFailTimeout`.
+HikariCP was updated to the latest version which finally removed the configuration `initializationFailFast`, replaced by `initializationFailTimeout`.
 See [HikariCP changelog](https://github.com/brettwooldridge/HikariCP/blob/dev/CHANGES) and [documentation for `initializationFailTimeout`](https://github.com/brettwooldridge/HikariCP#infrequently-used) to better understand how to use this configuration.

 ## BoneCP removed